-If you experience any of the following, tell your doctor immediately, or go to the Accident and Emergency Department at your nearest hospital:
+If you experience any of the following, tell your doctor immediately, or go to the Emergency Department at your nearest hospital:

-- pain in the chest, arm or below the breastbone

-- discomfort radiating to the back

-- breathlessness and/or difficulty breathing

-- swelling, pain or tenderness of one leg

-- sudden weakness, numbness or bad 'pins and needles' of the face, arm or leg, especially on one side of the body
+- pain in the chest, arm or below the breastbone - discomfort radiating to the back - breathlessness and/or difficulty breathing - swelling, pain or tenderness of one leg or along a vein in the leg - sudden weakness, numbness or bad 'pins and needles' of the face, arm or leg, especially on one side of the body - sudden trouble walking, dizziness, loss of balance or coordination - severe, sudden stomach pains

-- sudden trouble walking, dizziness, loss of balance or coordination - severe, sudden stomach pains - a fainting attack or you collapse - unusual headaches or migraines that are worse than usual - sudden problems with speech, understanding or eyesight The side effects listed above are possible signs of a blood clot (thrombosis). - jaundice (yellowing skin or yellowing eyes) - you cough up blood - breast lumps - unexplained vaginal bleeding.
+- a fainting attack, or you collapse - unusual headaches or migraines that are worse than usual - sudden problems with speech, understanding or eyesight

+The side effects listed above are possible signs of a blood clot (thrombosis).

+- allergic reaction

+- · rapid heartbeat

+- darkening of the skin or pigment patches on the skin, particularly of the face

+- breast lumps

 Tell your doctor or pharmacist if you notice anything else that is making you feel unwell.

-Other side effects not listed above may also occur in some people.
+Other side effects not listed may also occur in some people.